You are here

 Please see the section “Transfer Credit” in this catalog for information and policies about awarding academic credit based on courses taken at another institution, advanced placement and other exam results, and professional or other experience.

 Students applying for financial aid are encouraged to complete the Free Application for Federal Student Aid (FAFSA) by the financial aid priority filing date of March 1.
 For more information about financial aid, please refer to the Financial Aid section of this catalog.

 Application Process and Required Documents for Full-time Undergraduate Day International Admissions

-The term “international student” refers to any student who is not a United States (U.S.) citizen, U.S. permanent resident, or DACA beneficiary.
+The term “international student” refers to any student who is not a United States citizen, U.S. permanent resident, or Deferred Action for Childhood Arrivals (DACA) beneficiary.
 Most international students obtain F-1student non-immigrant status.